The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

-The membrane's electric potential defines the resting potential, and the "electric" and "thermodynamic" potentials work together to control neuronal operation.
-The anatomically defined "electric" membrane potential plus the (compared to the internal amount) vast amount of ions in the extracellular segment and so the stable concentration provides a solid reference point.
-In the resting state, the membrane potential is balanced the presence of always-open "resting ion channels".
+The membrane's electrical potential defines the resting potential, and the "electrical" and "thermodynamic" potentials work together to control neuronal operation.
+The anatomically defined "electrical" membrane potential, combined with the vast number of ions in the extracellular space, provides a stable concentration that serves as a solid reference point (a setpoint).
+In the resting state, the membrane potential is balanced by the presence of always-open "resting ion channels".
 When ions flow into the membrane, the "resting ion channels" can keep the balance: the internal $K^+$ and $Na^+$ concentrations are adjusted as the $Na^+$ flows in.

-Figure~\ref{fig:RestingPotential3} also shows that in its native state, the neuron is electrically balanced: in the internal and external segments, the resulting thermodynamical and electrical forces are equal.
-Any foreign invasion into the neuron's life (chemical or electrical, including clamping) changes the left-side reference value to an externally set value.
+Figure~\ref{fig:RestingPotential3} also shows that in its native state, the neuron is electrically balanced: in the internal and external segments, the resulting thermodynamic and electrical forces are equal.
+Any foreign invasion into the neuron's life (chemical, mechanical, or electrical, including clamping) changes the left-side reference value to an externally set value.
 The neuron must adjust its $Na^+$ and $K^+$ concentrations to reach a new balance while the invasion persists.
 That is, any invasion ("testing in the physical laboratory") changes the concentrations and voltages inside the cell.
 In addition, the internal biological processes can trigger internal processes that contribute (from the measurement's point of view) foreign currents or processes, see also section~\ref{sec:TransientState}.
-The feedback the clamping methods apply introduces a compensating current.
-Even a simple conductance measurement device is active: it applies a test voltage that generates a test current, which sensitively affects the ionic composition of the neuron (recall that the concentrations may differ by up to six orders os magnitude).
+The feedback from the clamping methods introduces a compensating current.
+Even a simple conductance-measuring device is active: it applies a test voltage that generates a test current, which can sensitively affect the ionic composition of the neuron (recall that concentrations may differ by up to six orders of magnitude).
 Although modern electronic devices attempt to conceal this effect, they subtly influence biological operation.

-From our result, it follows that for more chemical elements, a per-element coupled set of equations exists plus the sum concentration agreed electric fields that are valid simultaneously and define the process variable (aka membrane potential) of the neural regulatory circuit.
+From our result, it follows that for more chemical elements, a per-element coupled set of equations exists, plus the sum concentration agreed electrical fields that are valid simultaneously and define the process variable (aka membrane potential) of the neural regulatory circuit.
 In a more symmetrical form